News & Alerts

 Managers must grapple with a multitude of issues including geopolitical unrest, inflationary pressures, the lingering effects of COVID-19 and market volatility.
 Within this complex environment, emerging managers find themselves heavily reliant on broader market conditions, exacerbating their difficulties.
 Additionally, sponsor exits, valuation uncertainties, and limited liquidity further compound these challenges.
 LPs may exhibit caution towards first-time funds, hindering a manager’s ability to forge connections, raise funds, and establish a robust track record.
 We have set out below some of today’s key challenges, and their solutions.

-Costs
+1. Costs

-Emerging managers in the private fund industry face significant challenges when it comes to launching a fund due to the high costs involved.
 Firstly, the increased regulatory compliance requirements impose substantial financial burdens.
 Compliance entails legal fees, registration costs, and ongoing regulatory reporting expenses, which can be particularly daunting for smaller firms with limited resources.
 Additionally, establishing infrastructure such as trading systems, risk management tools, and back-office operations necessitates significant upfront investment.
 These costs are often beyond the means of emerging managers, constraining their ability to compete with established players.

 Marketing and investor relations also require a large amount of capital.
 Building an attractive track record, participating in roadshows, and engaging with potential investors often on a global level, entail considerable expenses.
 Without an established brand or performance track record, successfully obtaining investor capital becomes ever more challenging.
 On top of this, there are then the operational expenses, including office space, technology, and staffing, which further add to the financial pressure.